ldn-softdev/jtc/User Guide.md

 ```

 #### Scoped search
-Search lexemes perform a _recursive_ search across the entire JSON tree off the point where it's invoked (i.e. the JSON node
+Search lexemes perform a _recursive_ search across the entire JSON tree off the point where it's invoked (i.e., the JSON node
 selected by walking all the prior lexemes).
 However, sometimes there's a need to limit searching scope only to the specific label.
 Here is the dump of all the _JSON strings_, where symbol `5` is sighted:
 ```